Category: Part 2

 IELTS Speaking, Part 2: Practice Questions with Sample Answers

-Today we will look at three example questions from Part 2 of the Speaking module of IELTS.
-Each question deals with a different timeframe: one past, one regular and one hypothetical future event.
+In IELTS Speaking Part 2 you will shown some instructions on a topic card.
+You have one minute to read the instructions and prepare your answer.
+Then you must speak for one to two minutes on that topic.
+Today we will look at three example questions.
+Each question deals with a different timeframe: one past, one present, and one future event.
 Try answering these questions yourself first and then compare the sample answers below with your own.
-For each question, you have one minute to prepare your answer, and you should then speak for one to two minutes.

 Question 1